axewpokeman23/automation-embedded-systems/README.md

 7. Pressure Switch
 8. Thermister

-> [!IMPORTANT] image here showing the buttons and input side of the board
-> labeled 1 - 8 corresponding to component listed above

 ##### Outputs include:

 1. Heater
 2. Temperature Range Indicators (LED1-6)
 3. Emergency LED
 4. Water valve

-> [!IMPORTANT] image here with full view of the output side of the board
-> labeled and circled 1-4

 ##### Additional inputs/outputs:

 1. **RGB LED**
     - Upon board receiving power, LED flashes colours before turning back off.
     - LED is green when heating is on